sourcegraph/about/content/blogposts/2024/codyception-coding-cody-tools-with-cody.md

 This would then be called in your editor with a slash command: `/implement-code-analytics-tracking`

-## Getting Started with Custom Commands
+## Getting started with Custom Commands

 ![](https://storage.googleapis.com/sourcegraph-assets/blog/codyception-coding-cody-tools-with-cody-001.png)